When to call us, what we treat, and how we help

 Mental health is at least as important as physical health.

 By getting help while problems are new, you set them up for the best future.

 What we treat

-Whether you suspect a mental health condition or your teen has already received a diagnosis, we’re here to help.
+Whether you suspect a mental health condition, or your child has already received a diagnosis, we’re here to help.

 They don’t have to have this diagnosis forever.

-We work with teens who are struggling with:
+We work with children who are struggling with: